 Ski boots are not the comfiest so pack plenty of blister plasters.
 I actually put these on the first day before I ski in places I expect the boots to rub.
 It worked – no blisters for me this time!

 Pack both goggles and sunglasses.
 Sunglasses are great for apres ski and on sunny days when you don’t want bulky goggles.
-But goggles are invaluable when it starts snowing to keep with snow and spray out of your eyes!
+But ski goggles are invaluable when it starts snowing to keep with snow and spray out of your eyes!
+Make sure you get anti-fog goggles with these ones.

 Don’t forget a swimming cossie for spa days or even trips to local hot springs if you are lucky to be staying near some!